ddechew/Travel-Destination-Weather-Tracker/README.md

 - **Basic Navigation** is used for all routing between pages instead of Shell
 - `NavigationContext.cs` stores temporary navigation data like destinations, country lists, etc.
-- MVU was initially considered but MVVM was adopted for flexibility
+- MVVM was initially considered but MVU was used due to project requirements.

 ---